Crypto Lending: The Brief Introduction on the Basics

 Bundled with a quirky unicorn logo, Uniswap is a DeFi exchange that allows you to swap any ERC-20 token in its platform.
 You can also earn fees by adding liquidity to the existing pool or creating your own.
 What’s unique about Uniswap is it’s designed for the public good, meaning it acts as a tool for the community so they can trade tokens without fees or intermediaries.
 And unlike other exchanges that rely on buyers and sellers, Uniswap uses simple math equations, pools of tokens, and Ethereum to determine prices and executes trades.

-Maker is a DeFi platform for borrowing and lending and also the creator of stablecoins Dai and MKR, which is ERC-20 tokens.
+Maker is a DeFi platform for borrowing and lending, and also the creator of stablecoins Dai and MKR, which are ERC-20 tokens.
 Like any other DeFi platform out there, Maker is free from human governance and other third-party intermediaries.
 The platform keeps Dai at $1 using a system of collateral and price feeds, which is carefully reviewed by MKR token holders.
 Dai is used in many DeFi projects and one of the fastest-growing stablecoins out there.
 Many have considered Maker to be the first successful DeFi platform that is built on the Ethereum network.

 The technology behind crypto lending is nascent and evolving rapidly.
 Nevertheless, it’s safe to say that crypto lending is here to stay.
 It will hopefully become more mature as more platforms join and contribute to the ecosystem.